Book Now

-Trekking to see mountain gorillas attracts many people, including older travelers who may worry about the physical effort needed to walk through the rainforest.
+Trekking to see mountain gorillas attracts many people, including older travelers who may worry about the physical effort needed to walk through the rain forest.
 With good preparation and the right mindset, this experience can suit different fitness levels.
+Gorilla trekking for older travelers can be planned in a way that makes the walk easier and more comfortable.

 For better comfort, travelers should request a close or easy gorilla family.
 Clear communication can make a big difference.
 It may reduce the trek from a long and tiring walk to a much shorter and manageable one.